magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture.md

 You can use a data source that provides additional processing of the field (for example, parsing or creation of new field).

-All data source logic defined in a PHP file which must be linked as specified in the field's `source` attribute.
+All data source logic is defined in a PHP file which must be linked as specified in the field's `source` attribute.

 It is located in `Fixture` directory of corresponding module.
 That contains subdirectory with the name of fixture, and source class in it with the name of fixture field.
 See the following example.